Acacia xerophila

 Acacia xerophila is a shrub of the genus Acacia and the subgenus Phyllodineae.
 It is native to an area in the Goldfields-Esperance region of Western Australia.

-Ecology
+Description

 The shrub typically grows to a height of 0.15 to 1.0 m and produces yellow flowers.

+Range

+The species is endemic the desert and dry scrublands in southern parts of central Western Australia.

+Taxonommy

+The plant was first described by the botanist William Vincent Fitzgerald in 1904.